-Dambimangari Rangers are working with the Australian Department of Defence and the Australian Wildlife Conservancy to preserve the Yampi Sound Training Area.
+Dambimangari Rangers are working with the Australian Department of Defence and the Australian Wildlife Conservancy to preserve the Yampi Sound Training Area (YSTA).

-Traditional Dambimangari Country, the training area is home to some of Australia’s most spectacular environmental and heritage locations.
+Traditional Dambimangari Country, including the YSTA is home to some of Australia’s most spectacular environmental and heritage locations.